Logics for Dialogues

 Opponent: Attacks Q

-Proponent: Defends Q
+Proponent: Defends Q.

-Dialogical logic uses three kinds of rules (van Eemeren & al. 1996, p.
-258)
+Dialogical logic uses three types of rules (van Eemeren et al. 1996, p.
+258).

-Similar rules apply in Pragma-Dialectic:
+Similar rules apply in Pragma-Dialectics, see Rules

 — The starting rule corresponds to “Rule 1.
-Freedom — “The parties must not interfere with the free expression or questioning of points of view” (van Eemeren, Grootendorst, Snoeck Henkemans 2002, 182-183).
+Freedom — The parties must not interfere with the free expression or questioning of points of view” »(van Eemeren, Grootendorst, Snoeck Henkemans 2002, pp. 182–183).

-— The closing rule, or the winning rule corresponds to “Rule 9.
+— The closing rule, or the winning rule corresponds to « Rule 9.
 Closing — If a point of view has not been conclusively defended, the advancing party must withdraw it.
 If a point of view has been conclusively defended, the other party must withdraw the doubts it has expressed with respect to that point of view” (ibid.).

 3. A contribution to the theory of rationality

-In a work entitled Logical Propaedeutic: Pre-School of Reasonable Discourse ([1967] / 1984), Kamlah and Lorenzen aim to provide “the building blocks and rules for all rational discourse” (quoted in van Eemeren & al 1996, p.
-248).
-Their basic assumption is that, “in order to prevent them from speaking at cross purposes in interminable monologues, the interlocutors’ linguistic usage in a discussion or conversation must comply with certain norms and rules.
-Only when they share a number of fixed postulates with respect to linguistic usage can they conduct a meaningful discussion” (van Eemeren & al. 1996, p.
+in order to prevent them from speaking at cross-purposes in interminable monologues, the interlocutors’ linguistic usage in a discussion or conversation must comply with certain norms and rules.
+Only when they share a number of fixed postulates with respect to linguistic usage can they conduct a meaningful discussion” (van Eemeren et al. 1996, p.
 253).
-The goal of the enterprise is therefore the construction of an “ortholanguage” (Lorenzen & Schwemmer, 1975, p.
-24; quoted in id., p.
-253), defining the rational dialogical behavior capable of resolving inter-individual contradictions.